This post is sponsored by Lexington Law.

 All of these legal acronyms can be a bit confusing.
 Unless you’re familiar with them, it can be hard to know what’s right from left.
 If you’re already familiar with your report and history, it will be easy to spot discrepancies get ahead of them.
 But if you’re not, it can be challenging to spot unfair items.
 And it can be overwhelming to know exactly how to remove them or even where to start.
 And that’s where Lexington Law steps in.

-With 15 years of experience, the credit repair leaders at Lexington Law have served over 500,000 clients.
+Their clients have seen over 70 million removals on their credit reports since Lexington Law was founded in 2004.
 They are the largest network of credit repair professionals in the United States and employ attorneys and paralegals across 18 states.
 Ultimately, they are a consumer advocates and work on your behalf to ensure the items on your credit report are fair and accurate to improve your financial life.

 How The Credit Repair Process With Lexington Law Works

 The first step is making the call for your free consultation.
 With this call, you’ll receive a free FICO® score and TransUnion Summary report.
 You will then also be able to discuss your personal credit situation with an experienced credit consultant.
-In 2018 alone, Lexington Law conducted over 2.5 million free consultations to help people better understand how to improve their credit.
-Yep, these consultations were free to consumers.
+In 2020, they provided a total of 2.6 million FREE Credit Report Consultations online and over the phone.
+And yep, these consultations were free to consumers.

 Lexington Law has long-standing relationships with all three credit bureaus to dispute negative unfair items.
 This relationship allows them to work knowledgeably.
-Every month in 2018 they challenged two million items on behalf of their clients with the three major credit bureaus.
+Lexington Law provided over 22.3 million challenges and disputes on behalf of their clients in 2020.

 Lexington Law also works directly with your creditors to send letters with the substantiated and correct documents advocating on your behalf.
-They challenged over 800,000 items each month in 2018 on behalf their clients with their creditors.
 By leveraging consumer rights to resolve issues with creditors, data furnishers, and credit bureaus, Lexington Law works to ensure that client credit reports are fair, accurate, and substantiated.

 After the initial consultation, if you then decide to move forward with Lexington Law’s credit repair service, you’ll pay $14.99 to pull your full credit reports from TransUnion, Equifax and Experian.
 You won’t be charged for additional services for five days afterwards.